Sign in with Microsoft

 • In the upper-right corner, the Give feedback and What’s new buttons

 • To create a new meeting, press Shift+Tab until you hear "Meet," and then press Enter.
 The focus is on the Start a meeting now button.
 Press Enter to start a meeting immediately, or if you want to schedule a meeting for later, press the Down arrow key until you hear "Schedule a meeting," and then press Enter.
-The Invite people to join you or New meeting dialog box opens and the flyout window is closed.
+The Invite people to join you or New meeting dialog box opens, and the Chat in Windows 11 is closed.

 • To open a new chat conversation, press Shift+Tab until you hear "Chat," and then press Enter.
-The meeting or conversation opens in a new window and the flyout window is closed.
+The meeting or conversation opens in a new window and the Chat in Windows 11 is closed.

 • To browse the Recent and Synced contacts lists, press the Tab key until you hear "Recent," "Chats, tree view," or a name of a chat.
 Then use the Up and Down arrow keys to find the chat you want.
 When you find the chat you want, press Enter to open the chat.